 3. Automate workflow with batch processes, model builder and Python

 Automating your workflow can be a big time-saver.
 This comes in the forms of:

 BATCH PROCESSES: Batch processes are great for automating redundant tasks.
 Batch processes run the same tool multiple times to different files.
 The alternative?
 Manually processing each file.

 PYTHON: When model builder cannot perform the operations, Python code will more than likely be able to automate your workflow.
 This takes a bit of coding skill, but learning Python is well worth the time and effort.
-A quick tip is to build a model similar to what you need done.
+A quick tip is to build a model similar to what you need to be done.
 Then, you export the model as Python code.
 Instead of writing code from scratch, you can use this exported Python code as a starting point.

 4. Print from PDFs

 In the past, ArcGIS has had issues in printing directly from MXDs (File > Print).
 It was a bug that was always there just waiting to crash an unknowing victim’s computer.

 Bottom line is that MXD and printers are not the best of friends.
 It’s another one of those quirky ArcMap bugs that turns your smile upside-down.
 This makes a good chance to review ArcMap Tips and Tricks #1 again: Save your MXD often.

 5. Set up subtypes and default values

 When digitizing in a geodatabase, there are ways to improve efficiency for data entry.
 For example, you can use:

 SUBTYPE: A subtype is a drop-down list that restricts which values can be entered.
 When entering attribute information, the user can select a predefined list of values.
-This also ensures users enter in valid text and values.
+This also ensures users enter valid text and values.